This document is also available in these non-normative formats: XML.

 For each body that has to be interpreted, the following rules apply in order to build the corresponding item.
 If the body media type is a text media type, the item is a string, containing the body content.
 If the media type is an XML media type, the content is parsed and the item is the resulting document node.
 If the media type is an HTML type, the content is tidied up and parsed (this process is implementation-dependant) and the item is the resulting document node.
 If this is a binary media type, the content is returned as a base64Binary item.
 From the previous rules, a result item can then be either a document node (from XML or HTML,) a string or a base64Binary.

-is set on the request, its
+If the attribute override-content-type is set on the request, its

 value is used instead of the content-type returned by the HTTP server (TODO: how